 - 1 teaspoon Baking soda

-Chocolate batter to create the "marbling" effect
+Chocolate batter for "marbling" effect

 - ¾ cup Avocado cake batter Remove this amount from the cake batter you just made